dhis2/dhis2-docs/src/user/configure-metadata.md

 9. Assign one or more **organisation unit levels**.
 The output value will be assigned to an organisation unit at this level (or these levels).
-    The input values depends on the selection below; **organisation units providing data**.
+    For **aggregate** data, the input values depends on the selection below; **organisation units providing data**.
+    For **tracker** based data,  the input values will come from the organisation unit to which the output is assigned, or from any level lower under the output organisation unit.

-10. **Organisation units providing data** controls where the input values comes from.
-If "at selected levels only", only organisation units in the selected levels are included.
-If "At selected levels and all levels below", all organisation units below the ones selected are also included.
+10. **Organisation units providing data** controls where the input values comes from for **aggregate** data.
+If "at selected levels only", only organisation units at the selected levels are included.
+If "At selected levels and all levels below" is selected, organisation units at the selected level(s) and all organisation units below are also included.
 10. Create a **Generator**.
 The generator is the expression that is used to calculate the predicted value.

     1. Type a **Description** of the generator expression.